 For the Fall version of this wreath, I used burnt orange wired ribbon and wove it through random sections of the wire wreath frame.
 Since I wove the ribbon on the fall version rather than tying fabric strips, the ribbon will be super easy to switch out for Christmas.
 Just pull out your ribbon strip and replace it for winter time.

-Step 4: Hang and Enjoy!
+Step 3: Hang and enjoy!

 I couldn’t be happier with the finished product!
 Who knew that a few burlap horse feed sacks could look so good?!

-If you use real-deal burlap like I did, then you’ll probably need to give your easy DIY burlap wreath a quick refresh every other month.
+If you use real-deal burlap like I did, then you’ll probably need to give your DIY burlap wreath a quick refresh every other month.
 Burlap unravels easily after you cut it, so to get rid of all of the stray strings, I just grab a pair of scissors and quickly cut them off.
 Or, if you want a more rustic look you can just leave them.

 And that’s it!
 I told you it was a short tutorial!
-If you’re short on holiday decor space, this easy DIY burlap wreath is perfect for you, because you never have to pack it away in storage.
+If you’re short on holiday decor space, this easy DIY shag wreath is perfect for you, because you never have to pack it away in storage.
 Just switch out the embellishments for a new wreath season after season.

 Which version do you prefer?
 I kind of love them both, but I’m bias. 🙂